DittmarSteiner/OptionsResolver/README.md

 2. VM argument `System.getProperty(...)`
 3. A `String[]` passed from e.g. `public static void main(String[] args)`

-The first match wins otherwise the defaullt value will be returned.
+The first match wins otherwise the default value will be returned.

 ##Examples